Ryan Lizza: Sexual misconduct allegation

 On December 11, 2017, The New Yorker fired Lizza, saying that he engaged in "improper sexual conduct".
 Lizza called The New Yorkers characterization a "terrible mistake" that had been "made hastily and without a full investigation of the relevant facts".
-The alleged victim supported the magazine's version of the events; in a statement, her attorney, Douglas Wigdor, said, "[I]n no way did Mr. Lizza’s misconduct constitute a 'respectful relationship' as he has now tried to characterize it."
+The woman on the other side of the allegations supported the magazine's version of the events; in a statement, her attorney, Douglas Wigdor, said, "[I]n no way did Mr. Lizza’s misconduct constitute a 'respectful relationship' as he has now tried to characterize it."

 Lizza was temporarily suspended by CNN pending an investigation; six weeks later, the network announced that its "extensive investigation" had yielded "no reason to continue to keep Mr. Lizza off the air".
 Politico, Rolling Stone, and other media organizations were later said to have reached similar conclusions during their investigations, determining not to bar Lizza from employment.

 Awards

 In 2008, Lizza was a finalist for the National Magazine Award for Reporting, which "honors the enterprise, exclusive reporting, and intelligent analysis that a magazine exhibits in covering an event, a situation, or a problem of contemporary interest and significance".

-In June 2009, The Washingtonian magazine included Lizza on its list of Washington's "50 Top Journalists" and described him as a writer who "change[s] the way readers see the world".
+In June 2009, The Washingtonian included Lizza on its list of Washington's "50 Top Journalists" and described him as a writer who "change[s] the way readers see the world".
 That same year, his profile of President Barack Obama was nominated for a National Magazine Award.

 In 2011, Lizza received an Everett McKinley Dirksen Award for Distinguished Reporting on Congress Honorable Mention and Toner Prize for Excellence in Political Reporting Honorable Mention for his reporting on Congress's failed attempt to pass climate legislation.